drhsqlite/fossil-mirror/www/javascript.md

 In all of this, Fossil's project lead understandably has the final say-so in whether any given feature indeed gets merged into the mainline trunk.
-Development of any given feature, no matter how much effort was involved, does not guaranty its eventual inclusion into the public releases.
+Development of any given feature, no matter how much effort was involved, does not guarantee its eventual inclusion into the public releases.